Freedom Planet: Plot

 The game begins as Sash Lilac and Carol Tea—an anthropomorphic dragon and wildcat —rescue a duck-billed creature named Torque after his spacecraft crash lands.
 At Torque's request, the three set out to protect a powerful relic called the Kingdom Stone.
 This involves them in a conflict between three nations on their planet: Shuigang, a country militarized by its new king, Dail; Shang Mu, led by the wealth-obsessed Mayor Zao (/ˈzaʊ/ or /ˈʒaʊ/); and Shang Tu, whose Royal Magister is unprepared for war.
 Lilac and Carol rush to the Kingdom Stone's shrine but are waylaid by the Shang Tu officers General Gong and Neera Li, who doubt that the Stone is threatened.
 The protagonists arrive just as the Stone is stolen by Spade, a henchman hired by Zao.
 After the shrine collapses, Carol is separated from Lilac and pinned by rubble, but gets saved by the timid basset hound Milla (/ˈmiːlə/) Basset.

 That night, Torque tells Lilac, Carol, and Milla that he is an alien sent to apprehend the intergalactic warlord Arktivus Brevon, whose spacecraft wrecked on the planet.
 Brevon has invaded Shuigang, murdered its king, and brainwashed prince Dail to be his servant.
 He intends to steal the Stone to power his ship.
-The protagonists decide to reclaim the Stone from Zao, but they are accosted en route by Spade and Brevon's assistant, Serpentine.
+The protagonists decide to reclaim the Stone from Zao, but they are accosted en route by Spade and Brevon's general, Serpentine.
 In a conversation with Spade, it's revealed that he secretly worked for his half-brother Dail all along.
 Talking to Spade soon falls short as the group is suddenly attacked by Serpentine using one of his mechs.
 The delays given by the chase give Dail and Brevon's forces time to steal the relic.